Lose Weight Without Counting Calories

 Calorie counting can also make sense for very specific goals, such as athletes training for performance, people preparing for a physique-based event, or those who have already built strong eating habits and want to fine-tune results.

-In other cases, if you learn to be in sync with your body and eat accordingly, you can maintain or lose weight without needing to log every meal.
+In other cases, if you learn to be in sync with your body and eat accordingly, losing weight without counting calories becomes much more achievable without the burden of tracking every meal.